sstarr77/economic_resilience_group_project/.ipynb_checkpoints/README-checkpoint.md

 ### Next Steps

 This analysis led to many possible avenues to continue exploring in our next steps.
 Incorporating additional factors, such as: age, homeless population, or population could prove very useful in trying to better understand a state's economic resiliency.

+The next step for this project would be to build a predictive model to ideally predict unemployment drops based on the clusters.